Having a bike computer can make your ride a lot more enjoyable by keeping track of your progress, where you have been, navigation and speed.

-Many bike computers available now are a pretty close in size, but some are notably small, and others are inconveniently large.
-Make sure you are aware of the measurement of the device before making the purchase.
+Many bike computers available now are a pretty close in size, but some are notably small like the Garmin Edge 25, and others are inconveniently large.
+While being larger makes it easier to read the screen, it might get in the way on your handlebars.

 Start Time (for GPS bike computers)

-Another important aspect to consider is the startup time of the GPS.
-You do not want to be waiting around, ready to ride, for your device to power on and acquire satellites.
+Another aspect to consider is the startup time of the GPS.
+You do not want to be waiting around, ready to ride, and your computer taking forever to acquire satellites.
 Of course, faster is better.
 The Garmin products reviewed in this article take only 30 seconds or so to boot up after you press the power button.

-By the time you lace your shoes, or get your water bottle in place.
-Once powered on, these devices operate very reliably and can be used while in a forest mountain biking or urban areas.
+By the time you lace your shoes, or get your water bottle in place the computer should be ready to go.
+Once powered on, these devices operate very reliably and can be used while in a forest, mountain biking or urban areas.

 Battery life is another essential element to consider when selecting a bike computer.
-You want your charge to last throughout the duration of your ride, and you don’t want to be burdened by constantly needing to check the battery.
+You want your charge to last throughout the duration of your ride.
 The ideal computer will keep a charge that lasts for several rides.

 Garmin Edge products, such as the Garmin Edge 810 and the Garmin Edge 25, tend to have the best battery life.
-If you’re a rider who values a long-lasting charge, you will want to consider these computers first.
+If you go on all day rides this will be more of consideration and you will want to consider these computers first.

 Data Transfer and Smart Phone Integration